Posted on

-Interacting with customers is no longer confined to physical stores.
-Digital channels like email, social media, and search engines have transformed businesses through data.
+In this digital world, interacting with customers is no longer confined to physical stores.
+Digital channels like email, social media, online ads, and search engines have transformed businesses

-This guide will tell you everything there is about marketing analytics and how to deploy it for your business.
+In this guide, I will tell you everything there is to know about marketing analytics and how to deploy it for your business.

-Marketing Analytics is the activity of tracking, managing, and analyzing data of marketing campaigns to understand their Return on Investment (ROI) and take corrective action for success.
+Marketing analytics involves tracking, managing, and analyzing data of marketing campaigns to understand their Return on Investment (ROI) and take corrective action for success.

 Here’s how analytics can transform your marketing efforts: